Powerball grand prize climbs to $1B

 The winning numbers Saturday night were: white balls 19, 31, 40, 46, 57 and the red power ball 23.

-The increased jackpot will be the second-largest in U.S. history.
+The increased jackpot will remain the fifth-largest in U.S. history behind another Powerball prize and three Mega Millions lottery game jackpots.
 The biggest prize was a $1.586 billion Powerball jackpot won by three ticketholders in 2016.

 Although the advertised top prize will be an estimated $1 billion, that is for winners who receive their winnings through an annuity paid over 29 years.
 Winners almost always opt for cash, which for Monday’s drawing will be an estimated $497.3 million.

-Note: This story has been corrected to say the Powerball jackpot remains the fifth-largest in U.S. history.